 You may be frustrated by your inability to collect overtime pay and your home life may be suffering.
 I try to put myself in your situation and experience it through your eyes.
 I stress the importance of personal attention because it takes a lot of time and effort to determine what is best in your particular situation.

-Scheduling your consultation with an experienced wage and hour lawyer is a crucial first step.
+Scheduling your consultation with an experienced wage-and-hour lawyer is a crucial first step.
 Anything you discuss will be fully confidential, meaning your current or former boss will not know we met or what we discussed.

 During this initial meeting, we can listen carefully to the details of your case.
 These meetings often result in clients deciding to move forward with their case because they have a better understanding of the legal violations made by a former employer.